1.1 Plenary lectures on « Sustainable energy » based on the book from David JC MacKay given by Damien ERNST. Download the book

 1.3 Two group sessions per student (See Section 3).

-The plenary lectures will take place during the second semester, every Tuesday morning from 8:30 am till 10:30 am, in the Building B7b, Auditoire 142.
+The plenary lectures will take place during the second semester, every Tuesday morning from 8:15 am till 10:15 am.
+Due to the COVID-19, they will be given on-line.
+To connect to the class, click on the following link: https://uliege.webex.com/meet/dernst

 Information about the evaluation procedure for the class is summarized in Section 4.
 Past exams are given in Section 6.
 Presentations used during the plenary lectures can be downloaded from Section 2.

-The presentation material related to a class will be put on-line the day before the class.
+A new version of the presentation material related to a class may be put on-line on the day before the class.

 3. Group sessions